Dictator: Crowd manipulation

-Some dictators have been masters of crowd manipulation, such as Mussolini and Hitler.
-Others were more prosaic speakers, such as Stalin and Franco.
-Typically the dictator's people seize control of all media, censor or destroy the opposition, and give strong doses of propaganda daily, often built around a cult of personality.
+Some dictators have been masters of crowd manipulation, such as Benito Mussolini and Adolf Hitler.
+Others were more prosaic speakers, such as Joseph Stalin and Francisco Franco.
+Typically, the dictator's people seize control of all media, censor or destroy the opposition, and give strong doses of propaganda daily, often built around a cult of personality.

-Mussolini and Hitler used similar, modest titles referring to them as "the Leader".
+Mussolini and Hitler used similar titles referring to them as "the Leader".
 Mussolini used "Il Duce" and Hitler was generally referred to as "der Führer", both meaning 'Leader' in Italian and German respectively.
-Franco used a similar title "El Caudillo" ("the Head", 'the chieftain') and for Stalin his adopted name, meaning "Man of Steel", became synonyms with his role as the absolute leader.
-For Mussolini, Hitler, and Franco, the use of modest, non-traditional titles displayed their absolute power even stronger as they did not need any, not even a historic legitimacy either.
-However, in the case of Franco, the title "Caudillo" did have a longer history for political-military figures in both Latin America and Spain.
-Franco also used the phrase "By the Grace of God" on coinage or other material displaying him as Caudillo, whereas Hitler and Mussolini rarely used such monarchical-associated language or imagery.
+Franco used a similar title, "El Caudillo" ("the Head", 'the chieftain').
+In the case of Franco, the title "Caudillo" did have a longer history for political-military figures in both Latin America and Spain.
+Franco also used the phrase "By the Grace of God" on coinage or other material displaying him as Caudillo.